Report: Ukrainian bases in communities endangering civilians

 The mother of a man killed in a rocket attack in a village near Mykolaiv told researchers that Ukrainian forces had stayed in a house next to theirs.
 The researchers found military uniforms and equipment there, according to the report.

 Ukraine’s Defense Ministry has not responded to the findings, the rights group said.
-Ukraine's Foreign Ministry declined to comment to the AP on the Amnesty report.
+Ukraine's Foreign Ministry initially declined to comment to the AP on the Amnesty report, but Foreign Minister Dmytro Kuleba later Thursday released a video statement denouncing the report as “unfair” and expressing his outrage about it.

+“Such behavior by AI is not about seeking the truth and bringing it to the world, it is about creating a false balance between a criminal and a victim, between a country that is annihilating civilian populations by the hundreds and the thousands, (is destroying) cities and entire areas, and a country that is desperately defending itself, saving its people and the continent from this invasion,” Kuleba said.

+Ukrainian Defense Minister Oleksii Reznikov also weighed in with a Facebook post.

 Russian state and pro-Kremlin media have extensively quoted the report, whose findings somewhat align with Moscow's official narrative.
 Russia has justified attacks on civilian areas by alleging that Ukrainian fighters are setting up firing positions there.